dev-nyro/atenex-services/ingest-service/full_codebase.md

         company_id: The company ID for multi-tenancy.
         document_id: The unique ID for the document.
         content_type: The MIME type of the file.
+        embedding_model: The initialized FastEmbed TextEmbedding instance. # Added
         delete_existing: If True, delete existing chunks for this company/document before inserting.

     Returns:
         The number of chunks successfully inserted into Milvus.

     Raises:
-        ValueError: If the content type is unsupported or extraction fails.
+        ValueError: If the content type is unsupported, extraction fails, or model not provided.
         ConnectionError: If connection to Milvus fails.
         RuntimeError: For other Milvus or Embedding errors.
     """